nitkannen/proactive_t2i_agents/README.md

 The images have been sourced from www.unsplash.com, www.pexels.com, www.freepik.com (the licenses for the images are listed below).

-Out of the 30 images: 8 of these images contain animals, 9 images contain humans or partial human figures, 15 images contain only inanimate objects and 2 contain only a scene.
+Out of the 30 images: 8  contain animals, 9 images contain humans or partial human figures, 15 images contain only inanimate objects and 2 contain only a scene.
 The dataset contains a variable number of subjects (1-8) per image.
 Images are captured in different conditions, environments and under different angles.We include a file dataset/prompts_and_classes.json which contains two types of prompts per image: a lengthy detailed prompt and a short concise prompt lacking details.
 These are the prompts used in the paper for all experiments using DesignBench.
 The images have been sourced from www.unsplash.com, www.pexels.com, www.freepik.com.

 ### Data Access